About the course

 You may choose a dissertation research topic which explores a facet of one or other tradition or inter-relating aspects of the two traditions in the period.

-The Oxford Faculties of Theology and Religion and of Oriental Studies, together with Oxford’s wider library resources and collections, provide an unmatched research environment for the study of Judaism and Christianity in the Graeco-Roman World.
+The Oxford Faculties of Theology and Religion and of Asian and Middle Eastern Studies, together with Oxford’s wider library resources and collections, provide an unmatched research environment for the study of Judaism and Christianity in the Graeco-Roman World.
 Many graduates of this course have found their in-depth engagement with the Jewish background to early Christianity an excellent preparation for doctoral study in New Testament, in the history of religions in the early Roman Empire and in Jewish studies.

 Assessment consists of:

-- two written exams on the literature, history, and institutions of Judaism and Christianity respectively;
+- two exams in Trinity term of the first year on the literature, history, and institutions of Judaism or Christianity;

-- two further written exams consisting of essay questions and passages for translation and comment from set texts relating to your chosen themes in both Judaism and Christianity;
+- two further exams in Trinity term of the first year consisting of essay questions and passages for translation and comment from set texts relating to your chosen themes in both Judaism and Christianity; and

-- a 20,000-word dissertation on a topic in Judaism and Christianity in the Graeco-Roman World; and
+- a dissertation due in Trinity term of the second year on a topic in Judaism and Christianity in the Graeco-Roman World.

 Given the selective admission and consequent small numbers of students on this course, it is difficult to offer general statistics about graduate destinations as each case is distinctive.

-The great majority of graduates of the MPhil in Judaism and Christianity in the Graeco-Roman World go on to pursue doctoral research, at Oxford or another leading university, in either Jewish studies, New Testament or early Christianity.
-A few recent graduates have pursued careers in fields including academic administration and teaching (secondary school; English as a Foreign Language).
+The great majority of graduates of the MPhil in Judaism and Christianity in the Graeco-Roman World go on to pursue doctoral research at Oxford or another leading university, in either Jewish studies, New Testament or early Christianity.
+A few recent graduates have pursued careers in fields including academic administration and teaching.

 Proven and potential academic excellence